architecture/network

 SlabWriteArrays

-Writable slab arrays targeted during connection serialization.
+Writable typed-array slab buffers targeted during connection serialization and buffer population.

 SourcePeerConnectionCountContext

-Context for source-to-peer connection counting.
+Context for source-to-peer connection counting during feed-forward mutation candidate selection.

 SparsityBudgetDecision